Skip to content

 Given its high-volatility classification, this slot is generally better suited to players with larger bankroll buffers.
 The Hold-and-Win mechanic concentrates value in infrequent bonus phases, which means extended base-game stretches with limited returns are expected.
 Players with smaller budgets may find their session cut short before the bonus triggers.
 BGaming does not publicly disclose the average trigger frequency, so bankroll planning should account for significant variance.

-Try the Grand Buffalo Hold and Win demo
+Try Grand Buffalo Hold and Win demo

 Sponsored